Synthetics Test Settings

 Test settings are accessed in the following contexts:

-- In the Tests List on the Test Control Center page, click the Copy icon in the row of the test you’d like to duplicate, which opens a Test Settings Page for the duplicate test (see Copy a Test).
+• Copy a test: To create a duplicate of an existing test and modify its settings, find the test you’d like to duplicate in the Tests List on the Test Control Center page, then click the Copy icon at the right of the test's row, which opens a Test Settings Page for the duplicate test (see Copy a Test).

 - In the Tests List on the Test Control Center page, click the Edit icon in the row of the test you’d like to modify; or